FaybianB/BloqueChain/README.md

 **Wallet Creation:** Implements a system for creating private-public key wallets.
 **API:** Offers an API for data retrieval and interaction with the blockchain.
 **CLI:** Provides a command-line interface for easy interaction with the blockchain network.
+**Transaction Creation:** Supports creating transactions via the API and command line.
+**Transaction Handling:** Transactions are verified by miners and added to the next block.

 ## Block Structure